mars7233/gooalcharts/README.md

 # Gooalcharts

-## Installing
+## Installing & publish & test

-Use `npm install` to install dependence and run all scripts.
+Use `npm install` to install dependence and run all scripts, and build gooalcharts.js file.